epatel/EKG/README.md

-This is a small project written very quickly trying to show some OpenGLES tricks to draw an EKG curve on an iPhone
+This is a small project written very quickly trying to show some OpenGLES tricks to draw an EKG curve on an iPhone.

+A question for some tips for this was posted by Jont Olof Lyttkens on http://groups.google.com/group/cocoaheads-stockholm

 * The curve is drawn three times with different colors and width